 Powerline Ethernet devices don’t do the things that routers do, such as assign IPs.
 This means that, for your powerline devices to be useful, one powerline adapter needs to be connected to your router.

 Basically, you can think of powerline adapters as an extension of regular Ethernet cables.
 Connecting one computer directly to another isn’t going to be useful.
 The router is what grants internet access to the computers.

 Setting up powerline Ethernet couldn’t be simpler.
 The devices are almost always plug-and-play.
 Plug them into the wall, connect the Ethernet cables, and generally you’re good to go.

 Some devices include security functionality that requires you to press buttons at the same time to “sync up”, but exact methods vary depending on the specific devices.

 4. Cheaper Than Cables Through Walls…

 Unless you plan to remodel your house soon, running cables through your walls usually isn’t practical.
-As of this writing, a powerline ethernet starter kit (two adapters) capable of 500 Mbps costs less than $40, which is certainly cheaper than taking your wall apart to run wires.
+You can pick up a powerline starter kit for less than $40, which is certainly cheaper than taking your wall apart to run wires.

 In some cases, this may be a defective device.
-A lot of the time, however, the electrical wiring in the house just isn’t ideal for powerline ethernet.
+A lot of the time, however, the electrical wiring in the house just isn’t ideal for powerline Ethernet.
 Maybe there’s too much distance between two plugs, or maybe there’s interference on the line.
-Or maybe it’s aliens.

-It’s almost impossible, without consulting an electrician, to know how well powerline ethernet will work for you.
-Even if your house is ideal, the result probably won’t be as fast or as stable as plugging straight into your network with an ethernet cable.
+It’s almost impossible, without consulting an electrician, to know how well powerline internet will work for you.
+Even if your house is ideal, the result probably won’t be as fast or as stable as plugging straight into your network with an Ethernet cable.

 6. Connections Are Limited to Your House